 These two delicately colored fish are a lovely contrast.
 The fact that the outline is mainly what shows the color gives them a delicate feel common in the most fragile varieties of goldfish.

 39. Long Finned Fish Swimming Through Triangle

-This is a lovely tattoo with a minimalist touch in the additional elements.
+This is a lovely tattoo of a koi fish with a minimalist touch in the additional elements.
 The fish could be a goldfish or a betta.
 This is a great idea if you don’t want a traditional fish tattoo.

-This small tattoo is a good option if you don’t want a huge tattoo like many of the other options on this list.
+This small tattoo of a yin yang koi fish is a good option if you don’t want a huge tattoo like many of the other options on this list.
 The fish are entwined in a position that mimics the yin-yang traditional positioning.
 This indicates balance.

 41. Black Fancy Goldfish From Behind